VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 impact of the optimizations to the interaction between the UI and the domain.

+## Using snapshots with event sourcing

+When the system re-hydrates an aggregate instance from the event store, it must load and replay all of the events associated with that aggregate instance.
+A possible optimization here is to store a rolling snapshot of the state of the aggregate at some recent point in time so that the system only needs to load the snapshot and the subsequent events, thereby reducing the number of events that it must reload and replay.
+The only aggregate in the Contoso Conference Management System that is likely to accumulate a significant number of events over time is the **SeatsAvailability** aggregate.
+We decided to use the [Memento][memento] pattern as the basis of the snapshot solution to use with the **SeatAvailability** aggregate.
+The solution we implmented uses a memento to capture the state of the **SeatAvailability** aggregate, and then keeps a copy of the memento in a cache.
+The system then tries to work with the cached data instead of always reloading the aggregate from the event store.

 ## Other optimizations

 The primary goal of the team in this stage of the journey was to